 The consumption of salt causes the body to hold onto more water.
 Therefore, having a diet with a high salt intake causes extra water to be stored in the body, which increases blood volume and leads to increased blood pressure.
 This can lead to increased strain on the arteries and the heart, and could result in a heart attack!

-It is therefore recommended to limit the salt levels in your diet – the recommended daily allowance of salt for adults is 6g.
+It is therefore recommended limiting the salt levels in your diet – the recommended daily allowance of salt for adults is 6g.

 A product is considered to contain high levels of salt if it has more than 1.5g salt or 0.6g sodium per 100g.